top of page

 The flag lot to the north and east of the CCTC is discussed in our website article here.

-Let's talk zoning.
-Is a particular neighborhood residential or commercial?
-Back in the nineteenth century, every neighborhood was both.
+But first, let's talk zoning.
+Is a particular neighborhood residential, commercial, or industrial?
+Back in the nineteenth century, every neighborhood was all three.
 Three story row homes had the family business on the ground floor and living quarters, for the family or tenants, above.
 Our current neighborhood was no exception.
 Many of the 18,000 workers at Baldwin Locomotive Works and the thousands of workers at other businesses in the neighborhood lived in rooming houses, eating their meals on the first floor of the homes at which they rented rooms.
 There were also ground floor groceries, laundries, tailors, shoemakers, coal dealers, doctors, barbers, and apothecaries.
 There were hard core industries in our neighborhood as well, often loud, sooty, and dangerous.
 Until Philadelphia wrote zoning codes in the 1920's, establishing residential, commercial, and industrial districts, it was a free-for-all.